 Finding opportunities as a composer can be difficult and competitive at the best of times.
 We thought we’d list a few annual artist development opportunities that some composers we’ve featured have found integral to their development as artists.
 This is by no means a comprehensive list; if you’re a music organisation and would like your opportunity listed here, get in touch — we’d love to hear from you.

-All of the opportunities below adhere to Sound and Music’s Fair Access Principles.
+All of the UK-based opportunities below adhere to Sound and Music’s Fair Access Principles.
 If you’re unfamiliar with these, please give them a read and understand why they’re important.

 UK opportunities

-• The London Symphony Orchestra offers a wide variety of artist development opportunities, with programmes including the Panufnik Composers Scheme, LSO Soundhub, and Jerwood Composer+.
+• The London Symphony Orchestra offers a wide variety of artist development opportunities, with programmes including the Helen Hamlyn Panufnik Composers Scheme, LSO Soundhub, and Jerwood Composer+.
 Applications are spread out throughout the year, with the Panufnik scheme usually closing in January.
 Past participants include Marcus Rock, Robert Crehan, and Emma-Kate Matthews.
 Learn more

 • The London Philharmonic Orchestra Young Composers Programme aims to support the progression of talented orchestral composers, creating a new work for chamber orchestra to premiere with the LPO.
 Past recipients include Zhenyan Li, Sun Keting, and Alex Tay.
 Learn more